MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-design.md

 ### Exercise restraint
 Users don't have an unlimited capacity for audio information:
 * Each sound should communicate a specific, valuable pieces of information
-* When playing sounds meant to inform the user, duck sounds meant to reinforce interactions
+* When playing sounds meant to inform the user, temporarily reduce the volume of other sounds
-* In augmented reality, avoid chasing the user with sound.
-The user should have the option to attend to the physical world without inadvertently triggering sounds from virtual objects.
+* For button hover sounds (see below), add a time delay to prevent excessive triggering of sounds

 ### Don't rely solely on sounds
 Sounds used well will be valuable when your users can hear them, but ensure your application is usable even with the sound off.